gschmutz/stream-processing-workshop/01-environment/README.md

 40.91.195.92	streamingplatform
 ```

-Replace the IP address by the PUBLIC IP of the docker host.
+Replace the IP address by the public IP address of the docker host.

 ## Services accessible on Streaming Platform
 The following service are available as part of the platform: